 We thank you for listening and supporting the Edible Valley podcast.
 We gratefully accept donations to help with our hosting, as well as contributions of food ingredients to the Edible Valley test kitchen.
 Please feel free to contact us by email email@example.com, follow our twitter feed (@ediblevalley) and like our facebook page

-Chef Jonathan Frazier: Has been at the helm of one of the most successful restaurants on Vancouver Island since 2005.
-As Executive Chef at Atlas Cafe, he maintains consistent quality food at capacity volume while fostering a positive team environment.
+Chef Jonathan Frazier: Jonathan was at the helm of one of the most successful restaurants on Vancouver Island beginning in 2005.
+As Executive Chef, he maintains consistent quality food at capacity volume while fostering a positive team environment.

 A Comox Valley Native, he grew up with an appreciation of the local offerings.
 What brought him back to the Valley was the community of people who are passionate about good food.
 His key to success is an appreciation for the talents that his team brings to the plate.
 “We start with a core ingredient, like whatever is fresh from the market, and toss around ideas and flavours until the dish comes together.”
 This is where the magic begins for the nightly fresh sheets.